pepkit/looper/docs/pipeline-interface-specification.md

   {% if sample.peak_caller is defined %} --peak-caller {sample.peak_caller} {% endif %}
   {% if sample.FRIP_ref is defined %} --frip-ref-peaks {sample.FRIP_ref} {% endif %}
 ```

+The arguments wrapped in Jinja2 conditionals will only be added to the command *if the specified attribute exists for the sample*.

 ### compute (RECOMMENDED)